jlwitthuhn/TCGGPT/README.md

 TCGGPT is built on MLX and will only run on Macs with an Apple Silicon processor.

 This repo does not contain the model or training data, just the scripts needed to build and run the model.
-A standard training run takes 25 minutes and a full training run takes 1 hour and 15 minutes on my M4 Max MBP.
+A standard training run takes 20 minutes and a full training run takes 60 minutes on my M4 Max MBP.

 ## Example Output